On-the-job training and apprenticeships

-You can get help paying for books, supplies, and housing while you’re learning a trade or skill through on-the-job training (OJT) or apprenticeships.
-Find out how to get education benefits.
+Learn how GI Bill training programs can help you pay for books, supplies, and housing while you’re learning a trade or skill through on-the-job training or apprenticeships.
+Find out how to get these education benefits.

-You can get benefits if you qualify for the GI Bill and want to work in an industry or job that has OJT, like:
+You may be eligible for benefits if you qualify for the GI Bill and want to work in an industry or job that has on-the-job training, like:

 - Hotel management

 - Spouses and children getting benefits through either the Fry Scholarship or the Survivors’ and Dependents’ Educational Assistance (DEA) Program

 - Children getting transferred benefits under the Post-9/11 GI Bill (also called Chapter 33)